 Here are things to look for, green leaves.
 Green leaves indicate good growth.
 It has enough water and good fertilizer.
 The next thing to check is how old the tree is.
 When it is fruiting is the fruit a light orange?
 Look for deep orange, that shows that it’s happy.

 Location, location, location.
 Make sure your citrus tree is in a spot where there is plenty of sunlight, at least 6 hours of it.
 Oh, and another thing make sure the fruit is ripe for the picking.

 If all of that has been checked off.
 Then the problem might be that it doesn’t have enough nitrogen throughout the year.
 Do not fertilize the citrus when it is not growing.
 Another thing to remember.
 Read my previous post about citrus fertilizing time – schedule zone 9-11

 How about adding ashes?
 Never seen it done before.
 Bomb fire anyone?
-Maybe it misses you and you can speak sweet nothings to the citrus tree.
-You lover you.
-Meow…:D lol
+Maybe it just misses you and you can speak sweet nothings to the citrus tree.
+You lover you… Meow…:D lol

-Literally, put a wrap skirt on it.
+Literally, wrap skirt on it.
 My uncle had an apple tree that for many years never had any fruit.
 He decided that the tree was embarrassed so he wrapped a skirt on it.
-It was like a miracle, the apple tree started fruiting.
+It was like a miracle, the apple tree started fruiting the next year!

 This isn’t a citrus but guys and gals you have to see it to believe it.
 Witnessed it firsthand.
 Never hurt dressing your citrus.